deamaya44/aws_modules/modules/rds_read_replica/README.md

   - Create a new one by setting `create_subnet_group = true` and providing `subnet_ids`
   - Use an existing one by setting `existing_subnet_group_name`
 - If creating cross-region replicas, ensure the subnet group exists in the target region
+- **CRITICAL**: For cross-region read replicas from encrypted sources:
+  - You MUST set `storage_encrypted = true` on the read replica
+  - AWS does not allow unencrypted cross-region replicas from encrypted sources
+  - This is enforced by AWS API and will cause deployment failures if not configured